SimonRuttmann/SavingsApp/README.md

-# 💰 Haushaltsapp – Save Smart.
+# 💰 SparApp – Save Smart.
 Spend Smarter.

-**Haushaltsapp** is a full-stack budgeting and savings application – designed for students, roommates, and small groups.
+**SparApp** is a full-stack budgeting and savings application – designed for students, roommates, and small groups.
 Track entries, collaborate with others, and visualize trends – all in real time, across devices.

 <p align="center">